RobertTalbert/sevensteps/SevenSteps.md

 There are many things not addressed in this workbook, but which you should think about and plan for.
 Some of those are addressed by the questions below.

 + How are you going to deploy your materials?
 Through a LMS, a website, paper handouts, etc.?
-+ Are you going to grade any of the activities that you've made up here?
-If so, how?
 + How will you handle issues involving access to technology?
 (For example, will you require all students to have 24/7 access to a high speed internet connection -- and what if a student doesn't have that?)
-+ What plan do you have in place if a student arrives at class having not engaged in any meaningful way with the pre-class activity?
-What if it's more than just "a" student but a significant group of students?
 + What plan do you have in place if a student complains of having to "teach themselves the material"?
 + What plan do you have in place if a student complains that you "aren't teaching"?
 (Or, that the student is "paying tuition to have a teacher" and you are not delivering?)
 + Are you going to contact your department head and/or academic dean prior to running a flipped learning designed class?